 On Kegels and Squats and Your Pelvic Floor

 The bulk of pregnant folks landing at Nutritious Movement are coming because of an interview I did in 2010 on Kegel exercises not being the be-all, end-all of pelvic health.
-Pelvic floors really come onto our radar as the loads to the pelvic floor increase.
-Find exercises for your pelvic floor in:
+Pelvic floors really come onto our radar as the loads to the pelvic floor increase, as they do during pregnancy.
+You can read more about the pelvic and pelvic floor in My Pelvic Position in 2020 and you can find heaps of information and heaps of moves on Our Best "Healthy Pelvis" Resources.
+You can also start by moving through some of these exercises for your pelvis/pelvic floor in:

 You Don’t Know Squat